-We access and work alongside external services including MAST, educational psychology, services Autism team, Early Years, Vision Impaired, Hearing Impaired.
+We access and work alongside outside agencies including MAST, Educational Psychology, Autism Team, Early Years Service, Vision impaired, Hearing impaired.

-We recognise transition to Secondary School can be a very stressful time for our children and families so we work hard to ensure it is a smooth as possible.
+We recognise transition to Secondary School can be a very stressful time for our children and families so we work hard to ensure it is as smooth as possible.
 Our Learning Mentor Team have regular meetings with the Pastoral Support Teams at Secondary Schools and the Y6 team do a detailed handover of every child’s needs and levels with the Y7 Coordinator.
 If you have any questions around transition to Secondary School please don’t hesitate to contact a member of the team.